menuclose

 Interactive Brokers’ Trader Workstation is a desktop platform designed for seasoned, active traders who trade multiple products.
 Most everyday investors will not need this and will find enough through the general web platform.

-Through the web portal, you have access to a huge amount of data, learning materials, and investment options.
+Through the IBKR web trading portal, you have access to a huge amount of data, learning materials, and investment options.
 The PortfolioAnalyst tab gives you detailed information about your historical investment performance, your top portfolio movers, and your ESG score.
 It’s easy to buy or sell shares or investments.
 A mutual fund scanner allows you to search for mutual funds according to where it's free to buy, country, provider, or type (such as equities or bonds).
+A new feature allows you to sort investments by an extensive range of themes, such as big data or affordable housing.

 Elizabeth's take:

 "Overall the web portal offers very useful material and options for any investor.
-I found it to be one of the most comprehensive of all the U.K. platforms I tested."
+I found it to be one of the most comprehensive of all the U.K. platforms I tested.
+However, beginner investors may find it too complex as a starting point for trading."

 Elizabeth Anderson